josempozo/zoolog/README.md

 We are particularly grateful to Sabine Deschler-Erb and Barbara Stopp, from the University of Basel (Switzerland) for making the reference values of several specimens available through the ICAZ Roman Period Working Group, which have been included here with their permission.
-We also thank Francesca Slim and Dimitris Filioglou from the University of Groningen, and Claudia Minniti from University of Salento for providing additional reference sets.
+We also thank Francesca Slim and Dimitris Filioglou from the University of Groningen, Claudia Minniti from University of Salento, Sierra Harding and Nimrod Marom from the Universiy of Haifa, and Carly Ameen from the University of Exeter for providing additional reference sets.